Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 880M should be a little bit faster than the GeForce GTX 460 2GB in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 880M should perform a bit faster than the GeForce GTX 460 2GB overall. (explain)

-Texel RateThe GeForce GTX 880M should be a lot (approximately 223%) better at anisotropic filtering than the GeForce GTX 460 2GB. (explain)
+Texel RateThe GeForce GTX 880M is quite a bit (more or less 223%) faster with regards to anisotropic filtering than the GeForce GTX 460 2GB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 880M is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 880M is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison